Gabi-Steinbach/Spatial-microbial-games/README.md

 This repository contains code and data associated with the manuscript titled "Phase separation and coexistence in spatial coordination games between microbes".

 ## Running the code
 The code for simulation and figure generation code is a Jupyter notebookthat uses Python 3.
-You will need python packages numpy, matplotlib, scipy,
+You will need python packages numpy, numba, matplotlib, scipy.

 ## Folder descriptions